 TSMC says it will have advanced ASML chipmaking tool in 2024

-June 16 (Reuters) - A Taiwan Semiconductor Manufacturing Co 2330.TW executive said at a conference on Thursday that the world's biggest chipmaker will have the next version of ASML's ASML.AS most advanced lithography tool in 2024.
+SANTA CLARA, Calif., June 16 (Reuters) - SANTA CLARA, Calif.
+A Taiwan Semiconductor Manufacturing Co 2330.TW executive said at a conference on Thursday that the world's biggest chipmaker will have the next version of ASML's ASML.AS most advanced lithography tool in 2024.

+"Looking ahead, TSMC will bring in high-NA EUV scanners in 2024 to develop the associated infrastructure and patterning solution needed for customers to fuel innovation," said Y.J.
+Mii, senior vice president of research & development, during TSMC's technology symposium in Silicon Valley.

-TSMC executives did not say when the device, the second generation of extreme ultraviolet lithography tools needed to make smaller and faster chips, would be used for mass production.
-TSMC rival Intel Corp INTC.O has said it will use the machines in production by 2025.
+Mii did not say when the device, the second generation of extreme ultraviolet lithography tools needed to make smaller and faster chips, would be used for mass production.
+TSMC rival Intel Corp INTC.O has said it will use the machines in production by 2025 and has said it would be the first to receive the machine.

+As Intel enters into the business of making chips that other companies design, it will be competing with TSMC for those customers.
+So the industry is watching closely on which company has the edge on the next generation of chip technology.

+Kevin Zhange, TSMC senior vice president of business development, later clarified that TSMC wouldn't be ready for production with the new high-NA EUV tool in 2024 but that it would be mostly used for research purposes with partners.

 ((jane.lee@thomsonreuters.com))